-When a student is absent, parents should call the school's main number (781-878-5450) and leave a message.
-If a parent or student has any questions or concerns regarding any attendance issues, they should speak to the Assistant Principal.
-For absences of five (5) days or more, students must bring a doctor's note upon return.
-Upon receipt of acceptable documentation, the school may excuse lateness, absences and dismissals for the following reasons: medical/dental appointment, funeral, court appearance or legal appointment, driver's license, college visitation [maximum of three (3) per year], religious holiday and at the discretion of the Principal/Assistant Principal.
+When a student is absent, parent(s)/guardian(s) should call the school's main number (781-878-5450) and leave a message.
+If a parent/guardian or student has any questions or concerns regarding any attendance issues, they should speak to the Dean of Students.
+For absences of five (5) days or more, students must bring a note from a licensed physician, nurse practitioner or physician assistant upon return.
+Upon receipt of acceptable documentation, the school may excuse lateness, absences and dismissals for the following reasons: medical/dental appointment, funeral, court appearance or legal appointment, driver's license, college visitation [maximum of three (3) per year], religious holiday and at the discretion of the Principal/Dean of Students.